kanwar-sidhu/Car-price-Prediction---ML-/README.md

 Hello welcome to my Repo--

+Creating a Machine Learning project for predicting used car prices involves a systematic approach that includes several key steps, from data acquisition and cleaning to model training and evaluation.
+This project aims to develop a predictive model that can accurately estimate the price of a used car based on various features.

  1.Data Acquisition
 The first step in any Machine Learning project is to gather the data that will be used.
 For a used car price prediction model, this data might include features such as make and model of the